tjeve/week5-group-exercise/README.md

 # First Group Project

-The purpose of this project was create a simple multi-page website as a group, utilzing Github to share and manage our files.
+The purpose of this project was to create a simple multi-page website as a group, utilzing Github to share and manage our files.
+This group project served as a training ground for learning about Git workflows.
+It is intended to be incomplete and will likely not be updated.
+While using a branch workflow is what we initially set out to do, we decided on merging our branches to the master a bit earlier in order for all of our teammates to keep track of the individual parts of the project.
+In summary, it was a success.
+Personally, I overcame an issue I had with CSS involving align-items.
+Using the browser developer tools in Google Chrome was instrumental in correcting it.
+Also, the site was built using Bootstrap.

 ## Collaborators